cpowell720/thenewsprint.co/_posts/2014-12-03-baron-fig-apprentice.markdown

 categories: featured
 ---

-Baron Fig has been the talk of the town recently.
+Baron Fig has been the talk of the town recently.[^1]

 ![](http://thenewsprint.s3.amazonaws.com/media/2014/12/PB291193.jpg)